mscott2757/minced-pork-rice/README.md

 `[projectId2]` | `project2`
 `[...]` | `...`

-Each project is a Javascript object of the form
+Each project in `content/projects/` is a Javascript object of the form

 Field | Value
 --- | ---